Stockport's Secret Suburb

 A simple list of links that we’ve accumulated over the last few years that we think might be of some help.

 It was a condition of the sale in 1877 that the residents would pave the three roads in the Park and maintain them in good condition.
 However, by 1906 the roads had still not been surfaced and the builders’ cart traffic had reduced them to a sea of mud.
 The situation became so intolerable that the Stockport Corporation threatened to adopt the roads, make them up and apportion the cost.
 The owners, not wanting the roads to become public, held a meeting and the Davenport Park Roads Committee was formed in August 1906.
-Each householder undertook to pay his share of the cost of the roads, together with an annual levy for upkeep, and by 1907 the roads had been surfaced.
+Each householder undertook to pay their share of the cost of the roads, together with an annual levy for upkeep, and by 1907 the roads had been surfaced.